Disappearance of Charles Bothuell V

-The disappearance of Charles Bothuell V was a controversial case of an American child in Detroit who disappeared and was found imprisoned in the basement of his family home in 2014.
-His father, Charles Bothuell IV, and stepmother, Monique Dillard-Bothuell, were charged with torture and child abuse.
+The disappearance of Charlie Bothuell V was the case of an American child in Detroit, Michigan who disappeared and was found imprisoned in the basement of his family home in 2014.
+His father, Charles Bothuell IV, and step-mother, Monique Dillard-Bothuell, were charged with torture and child abuse.
 In 2016, Bothuell IV pleaded guilty to fourth-degree child abuse after accepting a plea deal.

 History

 In early 2014, Bothuell IV and Dillard-Bothuell reported their son, Bothuell V, missing.
-Eleven days after they filed the missing person report, Bothuell V was found in the family's basement, behind boxes.
+Eleven days after they filed the missing person report, Bothuell V was found in the family's basement, behind a 55-gallon drum surrounded by boxes.
 Bothuell IV learned of the discovery of his son on live television while being interviewed by Nancy Grace, which became a viral video on YouTube.

 In April 2015, the couple were arrested and charged with torture and second-degree child abuse.
 The torture charge, which, if proven, could have resulted in life sentences, was later dismissed by the court.